PritK99/data-structures-and-algorithms/README.md

 ### A few noteworthy points :-
 1) Pointers always take up 8 bytes of space in 64 bit architecture
 2) Struct involves padding while allocating memory , so even a struct of an int and char takes 8 bytes , while the struct of char takes 1 byte
+3) Switch statements are much more faster than if-else statements.
+Switch behave similar to hashmaps, while if-else behave similar to linear search.